Daniel-Xu0/Dating-App-Sim/README.md

-# 🚀 RizzAI: Unveiling the Science of Swipes
+# 🚀 Dating App Simulator: Uncovering the Science Behind Modern Dating Apps

-Welcome to RizzAI, where we're decoding the algorithms of love in the digital age! 💘🤖
+Dynamic Modeling of Social Interactions in Dating App Environments

 ## 🎯 Project Objectives

-RizzAI is on a mission to:

 - 🕵️‍♀️ Uncover hidden patterns in the world of online dating
 - 🌟 Explore how factors like attractiveness, gender ratios, and user preferences shape dating dynamics